chaohershi/chaohershi.github.io/_posts/2017-08-26-Watch-Out-for-the-Auto-Line-Ending-Conversions.md

 ![](/images/Git%20Setup.png)

-To fix the problem, you need to either open up git shell and input command `git config --global core.autocrlf true` or directly head to `C:\Users\yourname` and modify `.gitconfig`.
+To fix the problem, you need to either open up git shell and input command `git config --global core.autocrlf false` or directly head to `C:\Users\yourname` and modify `.gitconfig`.

 ![](/images/gitconfig.png)